 Load testing is one of many tests that can be used to assess an app’s performance under certain circumstances.
-Specifically, load testing will tell you how well your app performs when the system running it is under a heavy load and most of its available resources are being used.
+Specifically, load testing will tell you how well your app performs when the system is running under a heavy load, and most of its available resources are being used.

 For an app that is entirely offline, it is the system resources of the device it is running on that matter.

 However, if your app also has online features, the current load placed on your internet connection will also be a factor in determining performance.
 In this case, many developers use proxies to load test their servers.
 Some proxy providers offer easy to use options.